The best crossbow scope in 2021 is the Hawke 3X32 IR Crossbow Scope.

 How do they work?

-Not all scopes will have all of these features, but most will.
+Not all of the best crossbow scopes will have all of these features, but most will.
 I’ve summarised the main parts briefly, starting from the back of your scope:

 The ocular lens focuses the light which comes in through the front end of the scope (the objective lens) so that you can focus on it with your eye.
 Good scopes apply finishes to the ocular lens, which repel water and improve light intake.